 \subsection{Large Kernel Convolution Network}

-Early ConvNets such as AlexNet\cite{AlexNet} and GoogleNet\cite{GoogleNet} uses big kernel like 5\x5 or 7\x7.
-But since the success of VGGNet\cite{VGG}, stacking small kernels like 33 and 1x1 becomes believed to be an efficient choice for computation and storage.
-Recently, inspired by the success of vision transformers, big kernels are reused as a powerful tool for improving model's performance again.
-ConvNext\cite{ConvNext} modernizes a standard ResNet towards the design of a vision transformer by introducing a series of incremental but effective designs, where 7\x7 depth-wise convolution is used following the spirit of windowed-SA in Swin\cite{Swin}.
-RepLKNet\cite{RepKLNet} scales up convolution kernel to 31\x31 and obtain a performance gain, but the re-parameterization trick used would burden the training process, and an extra conversion step is needed for model deployment.
-Later, Rao et al. use an even larger kernel of 51\x51 with dynamic sparsity\cite{51x51}.
-GFNet \cite{GFNet} replaces the SA (self-attention) in transformer blocks with a global Fourier convolution, implemented with FFT.
+Early ConvNets such as AlexNet~\citep{AlexNet} and GoogleNet~\citep{GoogleNet} uses big kernel like 5$\times$5 or 7$\times$7.
+But since the success of VGGNet~\citep{VGG}, stacking small kernels like 3$\times$3 and 1$\times$1 becomes believed to be an efficient choice for computation and storage.
+Recently, inspired by the success of vision transformers, big kernels have been reused as a powerful tool for improving the model performance again.
+ConvNext~\citep{ConvNext} modernizes a standard ResNet towards the design of a vision transformer by introducing a series of incremental but effective designs, where 7$\times$7 depth-wise convolution is used following the spirit of windowed-SA in Swin~\citep{Swin}.
+RepLKNet~\citep{RepKLNet} scales up the convolution kernel to 31$\times$31 and obtains a performance gain, but the re-parameterization trick used would burden the training process, and an extra conversion step is needed for model deployment.
+Later, Rao et al. use an even larger kernel of 51$\times$51 with dynamic sparsity~\citep{51x51}.
+GFNet~\citep{GFNet} replaces the SA (self-attention) in transformer blocks with a global Fourier convolution implemented with FFT.